dangernoodle-io/codeartifact-maven-extension/README.md

 ### Credentials

-The wagon automatically uses the [DefaultCredentialsProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html) to find AWS credentials.
+The extension automatically uses the [DefaultCredentialsProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html) to find AWS credentials.
 Be sure you have configured your environment accordingly.

 Separately, static credentials can be provided in an a `server` entry in `maven-settings.xml`